People's plan for nature

 Meetings over four weekends

-"UK’s biggest ever conversation about the future of nature" is supported by the nature conservation organisations National Trust and WWF as well as the bird conservation organisation RSPB.
+"UK’s biggest ever conversation about the future of nature" was supported by the nature conservation organisations National Trust and WWF as well as the bird conservation organisation RSPB.
 The initiators of the citizen participation want to work with government, businesses, organisations and communities to implement the recommendations of the citizens' assembly after it is over.
-The recommendations of the citizens' assembly will be published shortly.

 Read more: People's Plan for Nature